 You can get work through Arise if you are in the U.S. with the exception of California, Connecticut, Massachusetts, Maryland, New York, and Oregon.
 It may also be possible to sign up if you are in Canada or the UK.

 Feedback is always very important.
-It’s good to get a general idea what experiences others have had before signing up, so I’m going to provide you with some more reading material below.
+You’ll need a general idea regarding the experiences of others prior to signing up, so I’m providing you with more reading material below.
 I would suggest reading through the following (on the forums, note the date of each thread because some may provide outdated info):

 Obviously, not everyone is going to be able to afford to do this.
 I would certainly not recommend it unless you have some faith that it will work out as well as the money to invest in everything or at the very least you find that it’s possible at any given time to work around most or some of the fees.

 I have been researching legit work at home opportunities for several years now and what I am seeing over and over is that, fees or no fees, lots of people are successfully working at home thanks to this company.
-This is why I decided to go ahead and do a write up here to provide info about it as well as some other resources for further information so you can look everything over and decide whether or not this is for you.
-I am simply providing info about it as a jumping off point for you to make your own decision.
+My Arise work from home review is intended to help you make up your own mind.

 In addition to the links above, you can find plenty of detailed information at the Arise website.